-You may think January is the first month of the year, but, if you visit Reykjavik now, you will see we also recognize that this is the fourth month of winter.
+You may think January is the first month of the year, but if you visit Reykjavik now, you will see we also recognize that this is the fourth month of winter.
 If you follow the old Norse calendar, the end of January is usually the beginning of Þorri.
-This is when we Icelanders rejoice that winter is half-way and show off our heritage in song and food.
+This is when we Icelanders rejoice that winter is halfway done and show off our heritage in song and food.

 Your Friend in Reykjavik would love to show you how this is a perfect time of year to enjoy traditional Iceland.
 And try some of our more unique local delicacies!

 The Þ in Þorri is pronounced “th”, as in “Thor”, so there are some that say that this is the month we celebrate Þór (yes, Thor!).
 But there is more to this mid-winter festival than the god of thunder.
 Others will say that this is a tribute to a more ancient winter deity or even a powerful king of old.
 Whatever the origins, we embrace all things Iceland, from quirky customs to unimaginable (perhaps for you) meals.